-I ordered the lunch special of the day – Moussaka, which is like an eggplant lasagna of sorts.
+I ordered the lunch special of the day – Moussaka, which I would describe like an eggplant lasagna.
 James got freshly grilled octopus legs, and we ordered a side of olives.
-The jam was delicious and fruity of sorts, it tasted almost like guava jam.
+The jam was delicious and fruity, it tasted almost like guava jam.

 After our lunch, we decided to head back to the AIRBNB, grab some showers and freshen up and then relax a little before heading back out that night for dinner.
-I was surprised actually because it was only 4 pm and we had managed to see pretty much everything we wanted to see.
-Also, we were somewhat exhausted from all the walking we had done – so we might have been a little deterred to exploring any more than we did ha!
+By 4 pm we had seen everything we wanted to see.
+To be fair we were somewhat exhausted from all the walking we had done – so we may have been a little deterred to do further exploring!

-Later that night we went out to dinner at Savvas.
-It was another highly rated trip advisor option.
-They were absolutely delicious – though rather busy, and affordable.
-We were fortunate to get a table indoors in the warmth.
-We ordered a baklava as we weren’t that hungry, and Jocelyn and Eli each got a falafel meal.
+Later that night we went out to dinner at Savvas which was another highly rated trip advisor option.
+The food was delicious and affordable however, they were very busy.
+Fortunately, we got a table indoors in the warmth rather than outside in the cold.
+We ordered a baklava as we weren’t too hungry, and Jocelyn and Eli each got a falafel meal.
 Oh my goodness, the hummus was absolutely amazing.

 Transportation to the airport from the City

 We were up at about 3 am the following morning so we could get the X95 bus back to the airport.
-The bus runs about every hour, so if you’re in a time crunch – best to be there early and catch the bus you need.
-The ticket for the airport bus needs to be bought a specific kiosk and NOT where you purchase regular public transportation tickets.
+The bus runs about every hour, so if you’re in a time crunch its best to be there early.
+You must purchase the ticket for the airport bus at at a specific kiosk, which is separate from the regular transport tickets.
 It should cost you about €5.
-Don’t do what we did…we bought public transportation tickets, and then realized they weren’t good for the X95 bus.
-The ride back was about an hour long and had more stops.
+Don’t do what we did – we made the mistake of buying public transportation tickets, and then realized they weren’t for the X95 bus.
+The ride back was about an hour long.
 It seemed that a lot of commuters used this bus to get out of the city.
 Once we got to the airport we got through security just fine and we were on a plane ready to take off at 7 am for Country #4, Rome, Italy!

 - USD spent on prepaid flight and accommodations: $113.04